Monday, December 23, 2024

 A 2-1/2 hour-long heavy-drama musical film remake with no box-office stars in the cast is certainly a big gamble for any producer.
 To make sure the adaptation to film was handled expertly, Pepe Diokno, 2023 MMFF Best Director for "Gomburza," was tapped to direct this audacious project.
 Diokno grabbed the formidable material by the horns and he made sure all its key plot and message points come across clearly and engagingly to the audience.

 Sir Ricky Lee sorted the dialogue from the original film and moved them around to fit the structure of a musical.
 A lot of lines very lifted verbatim, but some were delivered by different characters.
 There were also some significant changes in story detail.
 The new Elsa is five years older.
-The immediate aftermath of a particularly traumatic scene was shown, instead of just implied.
-The place where one character dies was moved to a more scandalous and ironic location.
+An new detail about an "estampita" allegedly found with baby Elsa was revealed.
+The words said immediately after a very traumatic scene were heard, instead of just implied.
+The place where one character died was moved to a more scandalous location.

 Aicelle Santos's Elsa was shown to be more self-conscious of the camera following herm especially with her song "Gawin Mo Akong Sining."
 Even in that moment right after an experiencing extreme distress, she still realized her fame was on the line, and she selfishly wanted it to last longer.
 This aspect of Elsa's personality was not that obvious with Nora Aunor's Elsa, whom Bernal painted with more subtle mystery.